interlay/interlay.github.io/docs/vault/overview.md

 A safety failure occurs in two cases:

-- **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge.
+- **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge (unauthorized withdrawals, double payments or any similar unauthorized operation with the BTC in the wallet).
 Theft is detected and reported by [Vaults](/vault/overview) via an SPV proof.

 - **Severe Undercollateralization**: a Vaults drops below the liquidation collateral threshold (e.g., `110%` on testnet).